kofujimura/ERC_TCTC/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

-1. Smart contracts implementing the ERC-XXXX standard MUST implement privileges required by the role as token specified in ERC721 interface.
+1. Smart contracts implementing the ERC-XXXX standard MUST implement privilege required by the role as a EIP-721 token.
 The tokens that represent privileges are called `control token` in this EIP.
-2. To grant a role to the account, ERC721 `mint` method of the control token MUST be used.
+2. To grant a role to the account, a `control token` that represent privilege SHOULD be minted to the account using `mint` or `safeMint` method defined in EIP-721.
-3. To revoke a role from the account, ERC721 `burn` method of the control token MUST be used.
+3. To revoke a role from the account, the `control token` that represent privilege SHOULD be burned using `burn` method defined in EIP-721.
-4. To check if the account has the required role, check that the balance of the control token MUST greater than 0 using ERC721 `balanceOf` method.
+4. To check if the account has the required role, a comliant smart contract SHOULD check that the balance of the control token MUST greater than 0 using `balanceOf` method defined in EIP-721.
 5. A role in a compliant smart contract is represented in the format of `bytes32`.
-It's RECOMMENDED the value of such role is computed as a
-`keccak256` hash of a string of the role name, in this format: `bytes32 role = keccak256("<role_name>")`. such as `bytes32 role = keccak256("MINTER")`.
+It's RECOMMENDED the value of such role is computed as a `keccak256` hash of a string of the role name, in this format: `bytes32 role = keccak256("<role_name>")`. such as `bytes32 role = keccak256("MINTER")`.

 ## Rationale